Public service: Characteristics

+In the UK, the process of assessing the needs of the people of an area and then designing and securing an appropriate public service to meet those needs, is often called commissioning.
+Commissioned services may be delivered by organisations in the public sector, private sector or third sector: when the private or third sector is involved, the process of commissioning is usually linked with a process of procurement, to determine who will provide the services, at what cost and on what terms.
+Commissioning is often seen as a cyclical process.

 Implications

 Public services can be constructed, coordinated and operated in many ways or forms.
-They include government agencies, independent state-funded institutes, government-coordinated organizations, civil society, militaries and volunteers.
+They include government agencies, independent state-funded institutes, government-coordinated organizations, civil society, military agencies and volunteers.

 Government employees

 Government agencies are not profit-oriented and their employees are often motivated differently.
-Studies of their work have found contrasting results including both higher levels of effort and fewer hours of work.
-A survey in the UK found that private sector hiring managers do not credit government experience as much as private sector experience.
-Public workers tend to make less in wages when adjusting for education, although that difference is reduced when benefits and hours are included.
+Studies of their work have found contrasting results, including both higher levels of effort and fewer hours of work.
+A survey in the UK found that private-sector hiring managers do not credit government experience as much as private-sector experience.
+Public workers tend to have lower wages when adjusting for education, although that difference is reduced when benefits and hours are included.
 Public servants have other intangible benefits such as increased job security and high wages.

 Need satisfaction and sustainability

 A study concluded that public services are associated with higher human need satisfaction and lower energy requirements while contemporary forms of economic growth are linked with the opposite.
 Authors find that the contemporary economic system is structurally misaligned with goals of sustainable development and that to date no nation can provide decent living standards at sustainable levels of energy and resource use.
-They provide analysis about factors in social provisioning and assess that improving beneficial provisioning-factors and infrastructure would allow for sustainable forms of sufficient need satisfaction.
+They provide analysis of factors in social provisioning and assess that improving beneficial provisioning-factors and infrastructure would allow for sustainable forms of need satisfaction.